TynerJ/service_scheduler/README.md

 - returns false if it does not match the regex

 ### VIPCheck() returns (bool)
 The `VIPCheck` function simulates a database query that the `Service_Scheduler` would use to determine if a customer is a VIP.
-In a real-world scenario, customers would not have the ability to declare themselves as VIPs.
-Instead, their VIP status would be determined by querying a database or another external source.
+In a real-world scenario, customers typically would not have the ability to declare their VIP status; rather, their VIP status would be determined by querying a database or another external source.
 - returns true or false at random

 #### ServiceScheduler Struct
-The `ServiceScheduler` struct represents a system for managing the order customers receive service in an in-person customer service center.
-It maintains queues for regular and VIP customers, along with a mutex lock for concurrent access control.
-Additionally, it includes a variable for the VIP processing rate which is vitable for the scheduler to maintain its intended processing rate ratio.
-Has two functions vital to its functionality, CheckIn() and GetNextCustomer()
+The `ServiceScheduler` struct represents a system designed to manage the order customers receive service in an in-person customer service center.
+It contains two queues for regular and VIP customers, a mutex lock for concurrent access control, a variable `vipRate` that determines the intended processing ratio between VIPs and regular customers and an integer that keeps count of the total number of customers checked in.
+The struct incorporates two  functions CheckIn() and GetNextCustomer().

 | Fields | Description |
 | --- | --- |